Challenges in teaching English language learners in the EFL classroom

 Experienced TEFL teachers gather tried and tested lessons that they know work, but these can become stale for both the teacher and the students.
 The first time we teach a lesson is often the best – we are sharper and more focused, and maybe even a little excited ourselves to see what the response will be.

-The good news is that it doesn’t take much to reinvigorate solid lessons – you don’t need to change the whole thing; just pick a few different low-resource activities for each age group and level you teach, then you can mix and match with very little additional preparation.
+The good news is that it doesn’t take much to reinvigorate solid lessons – you don’t need to change the whole thing; just pick a few different low-resource activities for each age group and level you teach, and then you can mix and match with very little additional preparation.
 Try our Fifty Bright Ideas for a selection of fun, innovative activities for all ages and levels.
 The other great thing about teaching lessons you know well is that you can really focus on the delivery and use the opportunity to concentrate on a particular aspect of your teaching and really hone your skills in this area.

 It is important to discuss and agree to rules on mobile devices in the classroom, that everyone should stick to, including the teacher!
 Different techniques can include asking everyone to put their phone on airplane mode at the start of the lesson or putting devices face down on the desk.
 Whatever the rules, they should be enforced consistently.